Super-Protocol/docs/docs/developers/deployment_guides/index.md

 ## Off-Chain Computing

-Off-chain computing - as in taking certain calculations off-chain and then recording the results back on-chain - is used in Super Protocol to execute sensitive data in real time inside the TEE, ensuring confidentiality and protection from unauthorized third parties.
-The problem with true off-chain computing in Web3 has always boiled down to the matter of where exactly will these calculations take place?
-If a Dapp uses a centralized cloud provider, then it's a compromise on decentralization.
-If it uses decentralized computing, then it's a compromise on security, because data-in-use is unprotected during execution and thus the owner of the host machine may potentially tamper with the data.
+Off-chain computing - as in taking certain calculations to off-chain and then recording the results back on-chain - is used in Super Protocol to run blockchain-integrated Web3 services in real time inside the TEE, ensuring confidentiality and protection from unauthorized third parties.

-Super Protocol solves this dilemma by combining decentralization with confidential computing, which protects the data-in-use even from the owner of the host (compute provider).
-Any types of applications may be run inside the TEE and integrated with any blockchain Web3 services.

-As an illustration we have developed our own Oracle application to show how TEE may protect from possible vulnerabilities in the process of providing external information or real-world data to a smart contract.
+As a showcase we have developed our own Oracle application to show how TEE may protect from possible vulnerabilities in the process of providing external information or real-world data to a smart contract.

 Read [**this guide**](/developers/deployment_guides/blockchain) to learn how to deploy a confidential oracle service on Super Protocol.